A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

-(e) IR Assay - Anti-idiotypic Antibody Bridging Assay
+(e) ADA Assay - Anti-drug Antibody Bridging Assay

 In this assay the anti-idiotypic antibody is used as a surrogate for anti-drug antibodies that might be developed by a patient.
 The drug (gold antibody) is immobilized, and the anti-idiotypic antibody (blue IgG antibody) is added in increasing concentrations.
 The bound anti-idiotypic antibody is detected by

 Fig. 1.
-Anti-Idiotypic Antibodies for PK and IR Assays
+Anti-Idiotypic Antibodies for PK and ADA Assays

 Recombinant monoclonal antibodies are comparable to traditional monoclonal antibodies in their functionality.
 However, since they are generated using fully in vitro processes, they offer greater flexibility during their production and more opportunities for optimization.
 They have an established track record in the development of human therapeutics and in various research settings.